 AutoSizeColumn Boolean If true then the column is automatically resized to fill the grid.
 More than one column can have this property set to true.
 ColumnTotalsControl TControl Optional.
 Used to identity a control (typically a TDBEdit or TDBText) to be kept in vertical alignment with the column, and to have the same width.
 Note that the horizontal positioning is unaffected by grid resize, and hence the total can be placed either above or below the grid.
 InitialSortColumn Boolean Identifies the column used to sort the grid when the dataset is first opened.
 DBLookupProperties TDBLookupProperties These properties are copied to a TIBLookupComboBox when it is used as a column editor.
 Setting TDBLookupProperties.ListSource implictly requests this as the column editor instead of a normal pick list.
-If the TDBLookupProperties.DataFieldName is not set then the control works as a "pick list" with its values taken from the List Source DataSet.
-If the TDBLookupProperties.DataFieldName is set then it works as full lookup list.
-The DataFieldName identifies a field in the parent TIBDynamicGrid.DataSource.DataSet.
-This field does not have to be visible in the grid.
-When the editor completes, the identified field is set to the value of the List Source field identified by TDBLookupProperties.KeyField.
+If the TDBLookupProperties.DataFieldName is not set then the control works as a "pick list" with its values taken from the List Source D วลเลอยเ.
+If the TDBLookupProperties.DataField set then it works as full lookup list.
+The DataFieldName identifies a field in the TIBDynamicGrid.DataSource.DataSet. does not have to be visible in the grid. editor completes, the identified field is value of the List Source field identified TDBLookupProperties.KeyField. e parent .
+This field When the set to the